kognise/obsidian-aviation/FAR/Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0120 Drug and alcohol testing program.md

 \(iv\) Address where your drug and alcohol testing program records are kept.

 \(v\) Whether you have 50 or more covered employees, or 49 or fewer covered employees.
-(Part 119 certificate holders with authority to operate only under part 121 of this chapter are not required to provide this information.)
+(Part 119 certificate holders with authority to operate only under [[Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0121 Operating requirements  domestic, flag, and supplemental operations.md|part 121 of this chapter]] are not required to provide this information.)

 \(2\) You must certify on your Antidrug and Alcohol Misuse Prevention Program Operations Specification, issued by your FAA Principal Operations Inspector or Principal Maintenance Inspector, that you will comply with this part and 49 CFR part 40.